cassiewatsonn/NoSQL-Social/README.md

 ## Credits

 Thank you to my study partner's [Rebecca Lawrence](https://github.com/rkml14), AskBCS Staff and my tutors Eric Sayer and Jehyun Jung!
+Also, huge thank you to [Connor Savoy](https://github.com/Connor812) for helping me with last minute errors!

 ## Questions